Mississippi Grind: Plot

 Gerry, a struggling gambler and real estate agent, meets Curtis, an itinerant younger gambler, at a casino in Dubuque, Iowa.
 Curtis buys Gerry a drink; hours later, Gerry returns the favor, leading to a night of heavy drinking.

 After an unsuccessful real estate showing, at the dog track, Gerry and Curtis win big, but Gerry gambles it away.
 At a bar, they drunkenly attempt to bet $1,000 on a game of pool and are kicked out.
 Curtis tells Gerry it's almost "Machu Picchu time" – a phrase he uses whenever he leaves town.
 In the parking lot, Gerry is stabbed during a mugging.

 Gerry's loan shark, Sam, insists that he pay the money she was owed.
-Running into Curtis, Gerry proposes a gambling trip down the Mississippi, culminating in a New Orleans poker game with a $25,000 buy-in.
+Running into Curtis, Gerry proposes a gambling trip down the Mississippi River, culminating in a New Orleans poker game with a $25,000 buy-in.
 The game is being held by Curtis' former acquaintance, Tony Roundtree.
 He agrees, spotting Gerry $2,000.
 Before hitting the road, Gerry steals the petty cash from his office.

 Arriving in St. Louis, Curtis reunites with Simone, a prostitute.
 After Gerry's successful poker session on a riverboat casino, he and Curtis spend the night with Simone and fellow prostitute Vanessa.
-While Gerry bonds with Vanessa, Simone reminds Curtis she has been taken advantage of by a gambler before, and remains unwilling to run away with him.
+While Gerry bonds with Vanessa, Simone agrees to join Curtis on the trip, but when she asks whether she will have to continue working as a prostitute or Curtis will cover her expenses, he loses interest in the idea.

 In Memphis, Gerry plays well at Texas hold 'em but loses everything on the final "river" card.
 Lying to Curtis that he won $7,000, he asks to go to Little Rock to see his ex Dorothy and estranged daughter, Wendy.
 Wendy is at school; when Dorothy catches him stealing money, she orders him to leave.

 Curtis and Gerry go to the Tunica, Mississippi casino, where Curtis' VIP card is rejected.
 Curtis asks Gerry for money and discovers his lie.
 Disappointed, Curtis provokes strangers in the bathroom into assaulting Gerry, who later admits to his problems with money and his belief that Curtis is his good luck charm.